darLloyd/ChatGPT-Agents-for-Customized-Text-Labelling/README.md

 ![Image description](https://drive.google.com/uc?export=view&id=12nUcFLbe3De1MhqJjuN41VpXwq13pgEU)

-#### In this project, we explore the application of a simple use case in which two ChatGpt agents are tasked with labelling texts based on pre-defined category descriptions.
+#### In this project, we explore the application of a simple use case in which two ChatGpt agents are tasked with labelling reviews based on pre-defined category definitions.

 ### Steps involved: